leallysmith/ETALHowTo/docs/Beaver Dam Monitoring/virtualcensusing.md

 <img src="{{ site.baseurl }}/DamCensusImages/claritybasemap.png" alt="claritybasemap" style="width:50%;" />

 Now we can add the survey feature layer to the map.
 Click back on the **“ArcGIS Online”** dropdown and choose **“My Content.”** In the search bar type in the name of the survey that was created earlier.
 Add the feature layer that is only the name, not [Your Survey Name]\_fieldworker or [Your Survey Name]\_stakeholder.
 You can add the layer by clicking the **+** sign.
+Other layers should also be added at this time.
+Simply search their names under the **"My Content"** tab and add.

 Click on the **"Details"** tab in the top left of the page, the survey should be the top layer in the map so the points show up on top of the perennial network.
 If it is not the top layer hover over it until 3 dots appear to the left of the layer name, click and drag to move the layer above the perennial network layer.

 <img src="{{ site.baseurl }}/DamCensusImages/surveylayerontop.png" alt="surveylayerontop" style="width:50%;" />

 Move the map so that your focus area is in the center of the map, when the map is published as an app this is the view that will automatically load.

 ### Step 3 Creating a Web App